Skip to main content

 • Local authorities should set rules for work sample selection related to frequency and the number of samples by subject or unit of work.

 4. The California Education Audit Appeals Panel Guide for Annual Audits of K–12 Local Education Agencies and State Compliance Reporting External link opens in new window or tab. is silent on the number of work samples that must be kept for independent study.
 LEAs shall determine the number of samples appropriate to reflect a representative sample.
-In Section D, auditors are directed to, “Verify that the pupil work product samples are related to the assignment pursuant to which the work was undertaken and reflect the curriculum adopted by the local governing board and not an alternative curriculum.”
-In Section CC, auditors are directed to, “Verify that pupil work samples have been retained in the file.”
+In Section D, auditors are directed to, “Verify that the student work product samples are related to the assignment pursuant to which the work was undertaken and reflect the curriculum adopted by the local governing board and not an alternative curriculum.”
+In Section CC, auditors are directed to, “Verify that student work samples have been retained in the file.”

-5. EC sections 51747(g)(9) and 51749.6(b)(5) provide that independent study documents, including but not limited to work products, may be maintained as an electronic file.
+5. EC sections 51747(g)(9)(B) and 51749.6(b)(5) provide that independent study documents, including but not limited to work products, may be maintained as an electronic file.

 7. Work samples shall include assigned work to learn the concepts, and not quizzes and tests.

-8. LEAs shall verify that written or computer-based evidence of satisfactory educational progress was retained for each course and pupil.
+8. LEAs shall verify that written or computer-based evidence of satisfactory educational progress was retained for each course and student.
 At a minimum, this evidence shall include a grade book or summary document that, for each course, lists all assignments, examinations, and associated grades.

 Return to Top